 - fraudulent awarding of marks or grades to students or awarding of marks or grades that have not been fairly gained by students; - failure to follow policy and regulations in making decisions where the intent is to award marks that have not been fairly gained by students; - mis-representation of the level of academic preparedness of students for the course to which they are admitted; - receiving money or other gifts in return for award of marks that have not been fairly gained. - iv.
 The Protected Disclosures policy of the employee's university has been followed.4 - v.
-The disclosure regards an academic programme or qualification offered by a New Zealand university. - vi.
+There is sufficient evidence provided with the disclosure that the Executive Director believes there is a prima facie case for further investigation. - vi.
+The disclosure regards an academic programme or qualification offered by a New Zealand university. - vii.
 The disclosure involves an allegation that one or more of the CUAPimposed conditions applying to an approval of or accreditation to offer an academic programme have been breached or not met. - e.
 This policy does not extend to disclosures by students. - f.
 If UNZ receives a disclosure that is a protected disclosure but UNZ believes that another authority is better placed to investigate the information, UNZ may in consultation with the employee redirect the information to that other authority.